rsm-gh/phantom-player/BUILDS/Windows/README.md

           mingw-w64-ucrt-x86_64-python-pillow \
           mingw-w64-ucrt-x86_64-file
 ```
-3) From an MSYS UCRT64 console install:
+4) From an MSYS UCRT64 console install:
 ```
 python -m pip install python-vlc python-magic PyGObject-stubs
 ```

-4) From an MSYS UCRT64 console run `main.py`
+5) From an MSYS UCRT64 console run `main.py`

 ## Build

-1) Install VLC (x64), the installation directory should be `C:\Program Files\VideoLAN`.
-2) From an MSYS UCRT64 console compile the software by using PyInstaller with `decompressed.spec`.
+1) From an MSYS UCRT64 console compile the software by using PyInstaller with `decompressed.spec`.
-3) Generate an installer with [InstallForge](https://installforge.net/).
+2) Generate an installer with [InstallForge](https://installforge.net/).

 ### Post-Install script